Nboss21/java-record/README.md

 );

-Update the JDBC connection details inside the servlet or database utility class:
+Update the JDBC connection details in the source code to match your database configuration.

-String url = "jdbc:mysql://localhost:3306/student_db";
-String username = "root";
-String password = "your_password";

-4️⃣ Run the Application (Tomcat via Maven) mvn tomcat7:run
+Step 3: Run the Application

-Maven will:

-Download dependencies

-Start an embedded Tomcat server
+Start the application using Maven and Tomcat:

+mvn tomcat7:run

-Deploy the application automatically
+Tomcat will start and deploy the application automatically.

-5️⃣ Access the Application
+Accessing the Application

-Open your browser and visit:

-Student Registration Form
+Student Registration:
 http://localhost:8080/java-record/register

-View All Students
+View All Students:
 http://localhost:8080/java-record/show_all

-✅ Expected Output
-Registration Page

-User submits Name, Email, and Year

-Student is saved to the database

-Show All Students Page

-Displays an HTML table listing:

-Name

-Email

-Year
+Verification Steps

+Start the application using Maven.

+Submit a student registration form.

+Open the “View All Students” page.

+Confirm the submitted student appears in the table.

+Successful completion of these steps verifies:

+POST request handling

+Database persistence

+GET request data retrieval and display```